Skip to main content

 But when you have a situation that fits it well, it can be an appropriate/valid way to design a schema, at your own choice/discretion.

-If it helps, inheritance can also be thought of Abstract Data Types, which as a design pattern is generally considered a modern/"good" approach for accurately & type-safely modeling values that have different fields based on their current kind/type.
+If it helps, inheritance can also be thought of Abstract Data Types, which as a design pattern is generally considered a modern/good approach for accurately & type-safely modeling values that have different fields based on their current kind/type.

 ADTs also focus just on the per-kind/per-type data attributes, and less on the polymorphic behavior of methods encoded/implemented within the class hierarchy which was the focus of traditional OO-based inheritance.